splynx/docs/README.md

 #### Page title

-Each page should be begin from page title.
+Each page should be begin from the page title.

 ```
 Page Title
 ==========
 ```
-This title will be show in header of documentation panel.
+This title will be show in the header of the documentation panel.

 ![Page title example](./images/page_title.png)